scrfix - Simplify Using Screen(1) on WSL

 Doug Lee

-This utility is only likely to be of use under WSL; under other environments, the problem addressed by this utility does not seem to occur.
+This utility is only likely to be of use under WSL 1.
+Under other environments where systemd runs as part of startup, including WSL 2, the problem addressed by this utility does not seem to occur.

 This utility is covered by a BSD-style license; see the top of the source code file for details.